AnnaVekhina/dotnet-eud/interface-elements-for-web/articles/report-designer/create-popular-reports/create-a-vertical-report.md

 1. Drop the **Table** control onto the Vertical Total band.
 Add cells corresponding to the extra cells you added in the Vertical Header band.
 Set the first cell's **Text** property to _TOTAL_.

-2. Add labels to display vertical totals that summarize totals in each group.
+2. Add [Label](../use-report-elements/use-basic-report-controls/label.md) controls to display vertical totals that summarize totals in each group.
  Select a label, expand the **Actions** category, select the **Summary** section and set the **Running** property to **Report**.

     ![](../../../images/eurd-web-vertical-reports-set-summary-running.png)